 And that’s what he’d been doing all this week — nothing.

-Or he would decide to make himself useful by organizing his dad’s muggle widgets or repotting his mum’s herbs, only to find that he couldn’t remember all of the steps needed to complete the job.
+Or he would decide to make himself useful by organizing his dad’s Muggle widgets or repotting his mum’s herbs, only to find that he couldn’t remember the steps needed to complete the job.
 He supposed he should be worried about this, but he couldn’t bring himself to care.

 “Bill, we need your help!
 Bring your curse-breaking kit and meet us at the Burrow right away.
 This is urgent!
 There’s a demon at Hogwarts!”